 Successful nominees would be well-rounded individuals that, in addition to academic excellence, have made a positive contribution to department/company life and demonstrate a passion and commitment for their subject and future career.

-*Nominees should have been a member of IOM3 for at least 12 months by 30 September 2022.
+*Nominees for the 2023 Student & Apprentice Awards should have been a member of IOM3 for at least 12 months by 30 September 2023.

 **Also including PIABC qualification offered by the IOM3 Training Academy.